-- 1. Select Object > Scale Bar from the Annotation dialog menu bar. - 2.
-Enter object parameters as desired in the Annotation dialog. - 3.
-Click once in the image to show the scale bar.
+1. Select Object > Scale Bar from the Annotation dialog menu bar.

+3. Click once in the image to show the scale bar.
 Move it to a preferred location by dragging the red diamond handle.
 Right-click to lock the scale bar in place.